AplUSAndmINUS/az-tw-website-functions/FUNCTION_KEY_ISSUE_WORKAROUND.md

 ## Testing

-A test script (`***REMOVED***-auth.sh`) has been created to demonstrate and verify the custom API key authentication approach.
+A test script (`test-api-key-auth.sh`) has been created to demonstrate and verify the custom API key authentication approach.
 This script can be used to test API calls in the develop environment without relying on function keys.